efnogron/nd_lang/README.md

 1. **Start New Sentence**

-   - Load next sentence and context
+   - fetches next sentence and context
-   - All previous state is cleared
+   - previous sentence state is cleared

 2. **Search and Verify**